 - Site data: HTML5-enabled storage types including application caches, Web Storage data, Web SQL Database data, and Indexed Database data.

 - Handlers.
 Chrome allows external applications and web services to open certain links.
 For example, certain links can open a site like Gmail or a program like iTunes.
 The default action you set for certain types of link will be deleted

 - Media licenses: Licenses for HTML5 protected content, like movies or music that you’ve played or downloaded, are deleted.

 - Cached images and files: Chrome remembers parts of pages to help them open faster during your next visit.
 Text and images from pages you've visited in Chrome are removed.

-- Saved passwords: Passwords you saved are deleted.
+- Passwords: Records of passwords you saved are deleted.

 There are other types of data that are related to your behavior online.
 These other types of data can be deleted separately: